 Read more about the Celestee in our review:

-The HIFIMAN Ananda is an excellent headphone and the wireless variant received high praise for it's amazing sound - see our review on the HIFIMAN Ananda BT here. <LINK> It's a warm but detailed headphone that is incredibly smooth.
+The HIFIMAN Ananda is an excellent headphone and the wireless variant received high praise for its amazing sound - see our review on the HIFIMAN Ananda BT.
+It's a warm but detailed headphone that is incredibly smooth.
 The sound signature is very mid-focused, which is great for vocal-centric music and many other genres.
 Despite the bump in the mids, the Ananda is a very pleasant listening experience.
 The drivers are large and the headphone is open-back, which gives the listener an intimate presentation with plenty of soundstage.
-The Ananda is kind of the opposite of the Edition 11, both warm but the Anandas push the mids whereas the Edition 11 leaves them recessed a bit.
+The Ananda is kind of the opposite of the Edition 11.
+Both are warm, but the Ananda pushes the mids whereas the Edition 11 leaves them recessed a bit.

-With a plethora of bottom-end and warmth, the Ananda's would be a great option for those who really want a personal and detailed sound.
+With a plethora of bottom-end and warmth, the Ananda would be a great option for those who really want a personal and detailed sound.
 The Celestee would be good for audiophiles wanting a balanced but warm-leaning headphone.
-The Edition 11 is just pure energy with tight low end for those wanting a punchy and warm presentation with plenty of dynamics.
+The Edition 11 is just pure energy, with a tight low end for those wanting a punchy and warm presentation with plenty of dynamics.